Table of Contents

-It’s a small city (though still with a population exceeding 7m) and something of a backwater in Chinese terms, which makes it an ideal place to visit if you want to escape the hectic pace in Beijing or Shanghai.
+Luoyang is a small city (though still with a population exceeding 7 million) and something of a backwater in Chinese terms, which makes it an ideal place to visit if you want to escape the hectic pace in Beijing or Shanghai.

 The city is located on the central plains of China which means it has excellent transport connections to the rest of the country and there are many world class tourist sites right on the doorstep.